Chinchilla Care

 Creating A Safe Environment For Your Chinchilla

-As a chinchilla owner, it is your responsibility to assure that your chinchilla is in the safest environment possible.
+As a chinchilla owner, it is your responsibility to ensure that your chinchilla is in the safest environment possible.
 Think of them like small children: if there is trouble to be found…guaranteed, eventually they will find it!

-Below is a list of the basics to creating a chins-safe cage.
+If you choose not to go with one of the easily accessible cage as above, here is a list of the basics to creating a chins-safe cage.
 There are countless scenarios, so common sense must also come into play.

-• Use ½" x 1" wire if there are babies in the cage or a possibility of babies, otherwise 1" x 1" or 1" x 2" wire is acceptable.
+- Use ½" x 1" wire if there are babies in the cage or a possibility of babies, otherwise 1" x 1" or 1" x 2" wire is acceptable.

-• Make sure that your chinchilla has a hiding spot: fleece tubes and wood houses are ideal.
+- Make sure that your chinchilla has a hiding spot: fleece tubes and wood houses are ideal.

-• Make sure there is nothing plastic in the cage or within reach through the cage, which includes water bottles.
+- Make sure there is nothing plastic in the cage or within reach through the cage, which includes water bottles.
 Chinchillas will chew through and eat the plastic, which can create an intestinal blockage leading to emergency veterinary care or death.

 When assessing your cage for safety, look at the cage and everything in it.
 If there is any doubt that an item may be unsafe, consider it unsafe and remove immediately, it’s never worth the risk!